Rayyanbaig1243/web-scraping-using-python-/README.md

 	df.to_csv('new_business.csv', index=False, encoding='utf-8')

 # METHODOLOGY:
-this script first open that websites in chrome using the url pattern specified in for loop. then getts the equired data and stores in the list. at the end all data is stored in a CSV formate using Pandas Library.
+This script first open that websites in chrome using the url pattern specified in for loop. then getts the equired data and stores in the list. at the end all data is stored in a CSV formate using Pandas Library.